 6) Upon pressing CTRL-ENTER, one is returned back to cell A7, in the TotalExposure workbook and the minimum result is delivered, save your workbook once completed.

 When opening workbooks, that contain links to other workbooks, one will be asked whether one wants to update the master workbook, in order to reflect any changes made in the linked data, or not to update as shown below.
 Usually one would want to update the master workbook with the latest data.
 Note when the source workbooks are not opened (the formula bar will show the external reference with entire path to the workbooks).

 1) One can change this default behavior by going to Data>Connections>Edit Links.

 2) In the Edit Links dialog box, there are a number of options.

-4) One can also change the default start up the behavior of the alert by clicking on Startup Prompt and choosing one of the options.
-In this case, we will select the Don’t display the alert and update the links as shown.
+4) One can also change the default startup behavior of the alert by clicking on Startup Prompt and choosing one of the options.
+In this case, we will select the Don’t display alert and update the links as shown.

 5) Click Ok and then click Close and save the workbook, and then the next time, you open the workbook TotalExposure, the alert will not be shown, however, the values will be updated with any changes made in the source workbooks Elizabeth, Mary, and Pamela.